todar/friday-night-update/songs/lets-think-about-our-god.md

 ---
 title: Let's Think About Our God
 artist: Tommy Walker
-copyright: 2000 Hosanna&#39;s Praise!
+copyright: 2000 Hosanna's Praise!
 Music
 ---

 Let's think about our God, our Savior and our King